AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/project-setup.md

 ### Subscribe to events in Adobe Commerce

 Use the `bin/magento events:subscribe` command to subscribe to events, as described in [Subscribe and register events](../../events/configure-commerce.md#subscribe-and-register-events).
-The following table defines the events and the minimal required fields.
+The following table defines the events that you must subscribe to and lists the required fields, if applicable.

-Entity | Event |Required fields
+Entity | Event | Required fields
 --- | --- | ---
 Product | `com.adobe.commerce.observer.catalog_product_delete_commit_after` | Not applicable
 Product | `com.adobe.commerce.observer.catalog_product_save_commit_after`   | `created_at`, `updated_at`